dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 Specifies the type of schema backup that you want performed.
 Currently, the only valid value is `full`.
 {: .paramDefnFirst}
-{% comment %}
-This must be one ofthe following values: `full` or `incremental`; any other value produces an error and the backup is not run.
-{: .paramDefnFirst}

-Note that if you specify `incremental`, Splice Machine checks the &nbsp;
-[`SYS.SYSBACKUP`](sqlref_systables_sysbackup.html) table to determine if there already is a backup for the table; if not, Splice Machine will perform a full backup, and subsequent backups will be incremental.
-{: .paramDefn}
-{% endcomment %}

 </div>
 ## Results